· 3 min read

 • Season: The cheeseboard turned into a festive sandwich

 Lay cool slices of brie against a measured layer of cranberry sauce and the two never fully meet in the mouth.
 That gap is the sandwich.
 Brie is soft, high in fat, bloomy-rinded, with a mild mushroomy tang and a texture that coats the tongue.
 Cranberry sauce is sharp and sweet at once, with a tannic, almost astringent edge most fruit lacks.
-Put together they do not melt into a comfortable middle.
+Put together they do not blend into a comfortable middle.
 The fat blunts the sour, the sour cuts the fat, and each bite swings between the two poles instead of resolving.
-Take the cranberry away and brie on bread is slack and bland; the fruit is not a garnish but the working half of the pair, the wall the soft cheese has something to lean against.
+Take the cranberry away and brie on bread is slack and flat; the fruit is the working half of the pair, the wall the soft cheese has something to lean against.

 A modern festive pairing

-The cheese comes from the Île-de-France region east of Paris, soft-ripened under a white bloomy rind and made for centuries before anyone thought to set it against a tart red berry.
-Cranberry sauce travelled the other way, a North American fruit that reached British tables largely through the Christmas turkey.
-The pairing of the two is recent and has no inventor; it is a product of the late-twentieth-century British festive table, where a French cheese and an American relish landed side by side and someone put them between bread.
+The cheese and the fruit come from opposite sides of the Atlantic, and neither was made with the other in mind.
+Brie is soft-ripened under a white bloomy rind in the Ile-de-France, east of Paris, and was ripened there for centuries before anyone set it against a tart red berry.
+Cranberry is a North American fruit that reached British tables largely on the back of the imported Christmas turkey.
+The match of the two is recent and has no recorded inventor; by most accounts it settled in as a default once supermarket festive ranges gave a French cheese and an American relish a reason to sit side by side.

-What can be dated is the vehicle that carried it to the nation.
-Marks and Spencer launched Britain's first pre-packed boxed sandwiches in 1980, the very first flavour a salmon and tomato, with prawn mayonnaise following in 1981 to become the long-running best seller.
-That chilled-wedge format is what made a soft, perishable, cold-served pairing like brie and cranberry into a mass-market object, stocked seasonally once the festive range became an annual fixture.
+What can be dated is the carton that carried it.
+Marks and Spencer put Britain's first pre-packed boxed sandwiches on the shop floor in 1980, the opening flavour a salmon and tomato at around forty-three pence; prawn mayonnaise followed in 1981 and became the long-running best seller.
+That chilled, sealed wedge is what let a soft, perishable, cold-served pairing reach a national scale at all, and the seasonal festive line grew on top of it once the format took hold.

 Read next